Priest shortage in the Catholic Church: Europe

 Der Spiegel has reported that Germany, which used to send missionary priests to other countries, now has a shortage of new clergy.
 As a result, some German congregations have merged, and the church has recruited priests from elsewhere.
 Approximately 10 percent of Catholic priests in Germany, about 1,300, are immigrants, with many hailing from India.

 In Ireland, the decade from 2002 to 2012 saw the number of Catholic diocesan priests drop 13 per cent, similar to the decrease in the number of priests in religious congregations.
 And many priests remaining are elderly and approaching retirement.
-“The crisis is now mathematically certain.
-If we keep going the way we are, the future of the Irish priesthood is now unsustainable,” noted Fr.
-Brendan Hoban, head of the Association of Catholic priests.
+"The crisis is now mathematically certain.
+If we keep going the way we are, the future of the Irish priesthood is now unsustainable," noted Brendan Hoban, head of the Association of Catholic priests.
 In 2017 Fr Sean McDonagh wrote an article in the Tablet saying "Over 65 per cent of Irish priests are aged 55 or over.
 There are only two priests under the age of 40 in the Archdiocese of Dublin.
 A priest in Killala diocese, Fr Brendan Hoban, pointed out that there has been a priest and celebration of the Eucharist in his parish –Moygownagh – since the eighth century.
 But he believes he will be that last priest in that parish.
 At the moment there is a priest in every parish in Killala.
 Within 20 years there will be seven serving 22 parishes spread out over a wide area.
 The situation is much same in other dioceses.
 The research points out that to maintain the status quo would mean ordaining 82 priests each year.
 The reality is that 20 students entered Maynooth in September 2013.
 It is likely that only 10 or 12 will be ordained in 2020".